complyue/hbi/Readme.md

 And **HBI** specifically supports responses returned in different orders than their respective requests were sent, so as to break [HOL blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
 Without relief from HOL blocking, solutions like
-[HTTP Pipelining](https://en.wikipedia.org/wiki/HTTP_pipelining) is not on a par.
-See [HTTP Pipelining: A security risk without real performance benefits](https://devcentral.f5.com/s/articles/http-pipelining-a-security-risk-without-real-performance-benefits).
+[HTTP Pipelining](https://en.wikipedia.org/wiki/HTTP_pipelining) is not on a par, see [HTTP Pipelining: A security risk without real performance benefits](https://devcentral.f5.com/s/articles/http-pipelining-a-security-risk-without-real-performance-benefits).

 ### API Defined Protocol